Tired of looking older than you feel? Find out how to turn back the clock a decade or more with a signature Eyelid Surgery by Dr. Kassir.

 The goal of the lower eyelid surgery is to provide a smooth lower eyelid contour that blends with the cheek.
 This is done by repositioning the fat that protrudes underneath the eye, removing or tightening some of the excess skin, and then elevating and repositioning the eyelid muscle.
 This must be done in a manner that will maintain the patient's natural eyelid shape and avoid any lower eyelid position that can occur from a poorly performed blepharoplasty.
 Dr. Kassir prefers the transconjunctival approach to avoid an incision or scar on the lower eyelid.

-New Jersey and New York City patients choose Dr. Kassir for this surgery procedure due to his experience and expertise with upper and lower eyelid surgeries.
-Dr. Kassir has been feautured in many television shows, newspapers, magazines and is considered to be the top blepharoplasty surgeon in NJ and NYC.
+New Jersey patients choose Dr. Kassir for this surgery procedure due to his experience and expertise with upper and lower eyelid surgeries.
+Dr. Kassir has been feautured in many television shows, newspapers, magazines and is considered to be the top blepharoplasty surgeon in NJ.

 Recovery from Lower and Upper Eyelid Surgery